• Skip to primary navigation

 DIY Wrist Comfort Cuff

-Cut your hardware cloth to size.
+The process is easy.
+Start by cutting the hardware cloth to size.
 I chose 4 inches wide by 10 inches long, but you can adjust this to suit your needs.
-I did think the area covering the top of the desk should match the bottom and allow additional space to cover the edge.
+I do think the area covering the top of the desk should match the bottom and allow additional space to cover the edge.

 The first issue I noticed were the sharp edges of the hardware cloth.